 The following attestation and reporting requirements are now due on January 1, 2022:

 The following attestation is by January 30, 2022:

 The following attestation and reporting requirements are due to begin on January 1, 2022:

 Due to the RO APM attestation and reporting delay until 2022, customers that were mandated to participate in MIPS and are now part of the RO APM must continue to participate in MIPS reporting for 2021.

-The RO APM is a proposed advanced alternative payment model developed by the Centers for Medicare and Medicaid Services (CMS) in conjunction with their Center for Medicare and Medicaid Innovation.
-Under the proposed pilot, Medicare pays providers a predetermined, site-neutral bundled rate for most radiation therapy services provided within a 90-day episode of care, rather than paying for each service individually.
-As proposed, the model would be mandatory for providers selected to participate.
-The intended goal is to incentivize providers to deliver radiation therapy services more cost-effectively while maintaining or improving the quality of care delivered.
+The RO APM is an advanced alternative payment model developed by the Centers for Medicare and Medicaid Services (CMS) in conjunction with the Center for Medicare and Medicaid Innovation.
+Under this model, Medicare will pay providers a predetermined, site-neutral, bundled rate for most radiation therapy services provided within a 90-day episode of care, rather than paying for each service individually.
+Participation in the model will be mandatory for select providers.
+The intended goal of the model is to incentivize providers to deliver radiation therapy services more efficiently while maintaining or improving the quality of care delivered.

 Elekta is actively evaluating MOSAIQ Plaza, our suite of digital tools, to develop solutions that will support customers through the transition and implementation of the RO APM.
 CLICK HERE to request a demo and learn how MOSAIQ Plaza can help you today.

 Elekta has provided and will continue to provide webinars and education regarding the RO APM as we learn more.

 A: The RO APM is an advanced alternative payment model developed by the Centers for Medicare and Medicaid Services (CMS) in conjunction with the Center for Medicare and Medicaid Innovation.
 On September 18, 2020, CMS released the RO APM final rule, which will go into effect on January 1, 2022.